Moral Mondays: Background

 In 2012, North Carolina elected a Republican governor, Pat McCrory, and Republicans were voted into majority in both state houses by the citizens of North Carolina, giving them control of both the legislative and executive branch for the first time since 1870.
 After taking office, McCrory signed into law a number of bills promoting conservative governance, and the legislature has passed or considered a number of other laws that have generated controversy.
-The bills signed into law by McCrory and proposed legislation have been the target of ongoing "Moral Mondays" civil disobedience protests, organized in part by local left wing religious leaders including William Barber, head of the North Carolina chapter of the NAACP.
+The bills signed into law by McCrory and proposed legislation have been the target of ongoing "Moral Mondays" civil disobedience protests, organized in part by local Modern liberalism in the United States religious leaders including William Barber, head of the North Carolina chapter of the NAACP.

 Members of the protest movement meet Monday to protest an action by the North Carolina legislature and then enter the legislature building.
 Once they enter, a number are peacefully arrested each Monday.
-The protestors are a wide range of mostly left leaning North Carolina citizens, with many religious progressive movements represented.
+The protestors are a wide range of mostly North Carolina citizens, with many Christian movements represented.
 The movement encompasses a broad coalition, including left wing advocates for immigrant rights, LGBT rights, criminal justice, worker's rights, environmental issues and others.